aatishb/patterncollider/README.md

 - [x] click and drag
 - [x] group symmetry sum offset vs zoom, rotate
 - [x] instead of offset, what about ratio of sum / offset (mod 1) as a slider
+- [x] click and drag on fast mouse movement
-- [ ] selectedLines is getting an empty array pushed to it when you doubleclick on a tile
+- [x] selectedLines is getting an empty array pushed to it when you doubleclick on a tile
 - [ ] check that new sliders reproduce settings of old
 	- i.e. prove that they span the same space
 - [ ] red lines could be sharper